 The Common Myths of Chronic Pain

-There are many root causes of chronic physical pain.
+There are many root causes of chronic physical pain, such as shoulder pain stemming from the neck.
 However some of the common myths about chronic pain can be confusing.
 To deal with pain management effectively, you need to untangle these myths and to get the truth, then find the root of your chronic pain and address it.

 Some of the most common myths, include the following concepts: